veonlok/Analyzing-Resale-Housing-Prices-with-Tableau/README.md

 # Analyzing-Resale-Housing-Prices-with-Tableau
 This repository contains a school project I submitted the module - Data Visualization.
 In this project, I was tasked to analyze the Housing Resale Prices in Singapore between 1990 - 2020 using the Tableau Software.

 The dataset "Housing Resale Dataset.csv" included the housing resale prices in Singapore between 2012 - 2019 - this dataset was provided as part of the assignment.
-However, I found a similar dataset "resale prices from 1990-2020.csv" in [Data.Gov](https://data.gov.sg/dataset/resale-flat-prices) and used that instead.
+However, I found a similar dataset "resale prices from 1990-2020.csv" (The dataset included is in the "resale prices from 1990-2020.zip" file) in [Data.Gov](https://data.gov.sg/dataset/resale-flat-prices) and used that instead.
 The dataset included Housing Resale Prices from 1990 - 2020 and included the following attributes:
  * Location
  * Flat Model
  * Floor Area (sqm)